matsui528/faiss_tips/dev.md

     -DFAISS_OPT_LEVEL=avx2 \
     -DFAISS_ENABLE_GPU=OFF \
     -DFAISS_ENABLE_PYTHON=$HOME/miniconda/bin/python \
-    -DCMAKE_BUILD_TYPE=Release .
+    -DCMAKE_BUILD_TYPE=Debug .
 ```
-(I'm not sure why we need this process, but it seems that we need to manually specify `build/CMakeCache.txt`)

-Open the Command Palette and run the **CMake: Configure**.
+This will create a new cmake configuration for debugging.
+You can see the config in `build/CMakeCache.txt`.

 Open the Command Palette and run the **CMake: Build**.
+This will build the faiss with the `Debug` mode.

 Now you can select the build target.
 Click the area at the bottom of the window.
 Then select the target you want to debug.
 ![](img/debug_faiss1.png)